 However, the most important rule about proper page titles is that they are accurate, short, easy to read and unique.
 As you can see this provides the best experience for your users because at a glance it is easy to tell what a particular web page is about.

 Use Header Tags Properly

-Header tags are used in website code to make particular words stand out.
+HTML header tags are used on website pages to make particular words stand out.
 Do you see how the words “Use Header Tags Properly” (above) are larger and stand out from the rest of the text on this page?
 That’s because they’re in a header tag.
 If you don’t understand what header tags are then ask your web developer for help.

 Use SEO-friendly URLS

 URLs are also known as website addresses.
 This is what you type into your browser address bar to get to a website.
 Each page of a website also has a unique URL or website address.
 Check it out:

 So, you chose your domain name or website address and you can also choose the name or URL of each page on your website.
 Search engines and your website visitors both like URLs that are simple yet descriptive.
 Using the “red widgets” example we referenced earlier in this post, yourdomain.com/red-widgets is the perfect URL for the page on your website about “red widgets.”